cyralinc/terraform-provider-cyral/README.md

 Our provider uses the same naming conventions and organization as stated in Terraform guidelines for [writing custom providers](https://www.terraform.io/docs/extend/writing-custom-providers.html).

+## Change Log

+The [Change Log](CHANGELOG.md) keeps track of features, bug fixes and Control Plane compatibility of this provider.

 ## Compatibility

 This provider is compatible with both Auth0 or Keycloak-based CPs.
 Some initial setup is needed in both Auth0 and Keycloak as stated in the next sections.